puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/networking/virtual-ips.md

 ## Traffic policies

-You can set the `.spec.internalTrafficPolicy` and `.spec.externalTrafficPolicy` fields to control how Kubernetes routes traffic to healthy (“ready”) backends.
+You can set the `.spec.internalTrafficPolicy` and `.spec.externalTrafficPolicy` fields to control how Kubernetes routes traffic to (“ready”) backends.

 ### Internal traffic policy